sa-mm/getting-started-solution-template/README.md

 Wait for the application(s) to fetch device data with the `<connector name>.getIdentityState()` operation.
 Enable & Customize in the [_c2c.murano2cloud_](./modules/c2c/murano2cloud.lua) module the `getIdentityState` function which will fetch the remote data.

-The **getIdentityState** operation must be defined in your 3rd party API service openAPI file. (./<CloudServiceSwagger>.yaml).
+The **getIdentityState** operation must be defined in your 3rd party API service openAPI file. (./DummyCloudService.yaml).

 ##### Regular Polling

 Actively fetch for device update on a timely base.
 (Eg. every hour).
-This can be done using the [Timer Service](http://docs.exosite.com/reference/services/timer) and the frequency can be defined in the ./services/timer.yaml config file.
+This can be done using the [Timer Service](http://docs.exosite.com/reference/services/timer) and the frequency needs to be defined in the ./services/timer.yaml config file.

 The default logic set in the [services/timer_timer.lua](services/timer_timer.lua) eventhandler will use the same structure as for callbacks.